Social media. It’s a hustle.

 3. Be careful with automatic posting sites

 Automatic posting sites like Buffer or Hootsuite can be incredibly useful in automating your social media posts.
-But be careful, if you use too many at once I’ve seen more than one account I’ve managed on Facebook face shadowbanning as a result.
+But be careful, if you use too many at once, you may lose visibility.
+I’ve seen more than one account I’ve managed on Facebook face shadowbanning as a result.

 Definitely utilize those automated services if you want to, but don’t forget the power of organic posting on your own.